 Office: 6511C Sterling Hall

 I study the formation and early evolution of binary stars.
-Specifically, I carry out long-term observational monitoring campaigns to characterize how young binary star systems interact with their surrounding protoplanetary disks, left over from star formation.
+Specifically, I carry out long-term observational monitoring campaigns to characterize how young binary star systems interact with the surrounding protoplanetary disk material left over from star formation.
+I am generally interested in the formation and evolution of binary stars, the structure and evolution of protoplanetary disks, accretion diagnostics, signatures of magnetic reconnection, and time-domain astrophysics.